-You also have started Meditation Coaching, tell us about that!
+You have also started Meditation Coaching, tell us about that!

 So meditation is my thing, yoga got me to the place to realize that.
 With yoga there are a lot of things that go into getting to class, and a lot more excuses around that.
 People worry about finding a studio, finding a time that works with their schedule, or finding the right clothes.
 With Mediation it is free, and something everyone can do.
 You just need to find a comfortable seat, without distraction.
 I have found that meditation is highly effective and can change your life substantially and quickly.
 You can’t help but feel the change that it brings.

-Tell us a little about the #justbeherewithme hashtag and the Hush Meditation Project that you’re working on
+Tell us a little about the #justbeherewithme hashtag and the Hush Meditation Project that you’re working on!